hg1337/homeassistant-dwd/questions_and_answers.md

 ## I'm using a third party weather card that doesn't support the new forecast mechanism.
 Can I continue using it?

-There are many nice third party weather cards out there like https://github.com/bramkragten/weather-card that unfortunately haven't switched to the new forecast mechanism yet.
-The good news is, you can most likely continue using it by creating a template sensor.
+More and more third party weather cards are being updated for new the forecast mechanism, but there might still be some that have not switched yet.
+The good news is, you can most likely continue using them by creating a template sensor.
 The approach is basically to call the `weather.get_forecast` service to get the hourly or daily forecast and provide the result in a state attribute.

 **Before you continue: This is only a workaround.
 The correct way is to do the necessary changes in the third party weather cards to work with the new forecast mechanism.**